-- They are enrolled in an institution of higher education, as defined under the Higher Education Act (HEA) of 1965. - They are seeking or receiving Section 8 assistance on their own-that is, apart from their parents-through the HCV program, the project-based certificate program, the project-based voucher program, or the moderate rehabilitation program. - They are under 24 years of age OR they have no dependent children.
+- They are enrolled in an institution of higher education, as defined underthe Higher Education Act (HEA) of 1965. - They are seeking or receiving Section 8 assistance on their own-that is, apart from their parents-through the HCV program, the project-based voucher program, or the moderate rehabilitation program. - They are under 24 years of age OR they have no dependent children.

-For students who satisfy these three conditions, any financial assistance in excess of tuition received: (1) under the 1965 HEA, (2) from a private source, or (3) from an institution of higher education, as defined under the 1965 HEA, must be included in annual income.
+For students who satisfy these three conditions, any financial assistance in excess of tuition and any other required fees and charges received: (1) under the 1965 HEA, (2) from a private source, or (3) from an institution of higher education, as defined under the 1965 HEA, must be included in annual income.

-To determine annual income in accordance with the above requirements, the PHA will use the definitions of dependent child, institution of higher education, and parents in Section 3-II.E, along with the following definitions [FR 4/10/06, pp. 18148-18150]:
+To determine annual income in accordance with the above requirements, the CCHA will use the definitions of dependent child, institution of higher education, and parents in section 3-II.E, along with the following definitions [FR 4/10/06, pp. 18148-18150]:

-- Assistance under the Higher Education Act of 1965 includes Pell Grants, Federal Supplement Educational Opportunity Grants, Academic Achievement Incentive Scholarships, State Assistance under the Leveraging Educational Assistance Partnership Program, the Robert G. Byrd Honors Scholarship Program, and Federal Work Study programs. - Assistance from private sources means assistance from nongovernmental sources, including parents, guardians, and other persons not residing with the student in an HCV assisted unit. - Tuition will have the meaning given this term by the institution of higher education in which the student is enrolled.
+- Assistance under the Higher Education Act of 1965 includes Pell Grants, Federal Supplement Educational Opportunity Grants, Academic Achievement Incentive Scholarships, and State Assistance under the Leveraging Educational Assistance Partnership Program, the Robert G. Byrd Honors Scholarship Program, and Federal Work Study programs. - Assistance from private sources means assistance from nongovernmental sources, including parents, guardians, and other persons not residing with the student in an HCV assisted unit. - Tuition and fees are defined in the same manner in which the Department of Education defines tuition and fees [Notice PIH 2015-21]. - This is the amount of tuition and required fees covering a full academic year most frequently charged to students. - The amount represents what a typical student would be charged and may not be the same for all students at an institution. - If tuition is charged on a per-credit-hour basis, the average full-time credit hour load for an academic year is used to estimate average tuition. - Required fees include all fixed-sum charges that are required of a large proportion of all students.
+Examples include, but are not limited to, writing and science lab fees and fees specific to the student's major or program (i.e., nursing program).